14-inch/50-caliber railway gun: Combat service

 The guns served to support General Pershing's army offensive in the Meuse-Argonne sector of the Western Front in France.
 They operated as single-gun batteries designated Battery 1 to Battery 5.
-Battery 2, commanded by Lieutenant (JG) E. D. Duckett, US Navy, had the distinction of being the first all-US gun (crew, gun, and ammunition) to fire in action on the Western Front.
+Battery 2, commanded by Lieutenant (JG) E. D. Duckett, US Navy, was the first all-US gun (crew, gun, and ammunition) to fire in action on the Western Front.
 On 6 September 1918 they fired from the forest of Compiegne at the important German railway center of Tergnier in support of an Allied attack.

 The guns were used to target key infrastructure deep behind the German lines, such as railway junctions and other lines of communication and concentration, typically only opening fire after an Allied attack had begun to avoid giving the Germans any warning of Allied intentions.

 They fired 782 shells on 25 separate active days on the Western Front at ranges between 27 and 36 kilometers.
 This equated to an average of 156 rounds per gun, which was approximately half the 300 rounds expected life of these guns before they would need refurbishment.
 The guns were only fired for specific strategic purposes to conserve barrel life, with smaller guns being used whenever possible.
 Hence on many days they remained inactive or were being moved.

 The last shot was fired by Battery 4 at 10:57:30 a.m. on 11 November 1918, timed to land just before the scheduled Armistice at 11 a.m.